scottdware/junos-ruby-scripts/README.md

 Usage: `config.rb -u <username> -d <device file> -c <config file> [-p <password>]`

 This script is used to configure a given list of devices with the configuration file that was specified.
-The `-p <password>` option on the command line is optional, but insecure.
+The `-p <password>` flag on the command line is optional, but insecure.
 If you omit the `-p` flag, then you will be prompted for your password and it will not be displayed.

 * For the list of devices, just place them in a text file, one on each line.